SkateCodeN/RecipesApp/README.md

 4/22/More nonsense since I have been coding quite a lot on VB.net and at work, also I have been studying for .Net core

+4/23/25 I have been uploading more recipes, some mock and some that are not to the database using the webapp.
+SO that should count for updates made for this app.